 Dont post links or promotion in the description

-Dont use the description area to post links to your soundcloud, facebook page, twitter account, try and sell things or anything other then describe the loop.
+Dont use the description area to post links to your soundcloud, facebook page, twitter, instagram account etc, try and sell things or post anything other than a description of the loop.
 Any files that do this are blocked and you no longer have access to upload.

 Dont use bad language in title or description